UNB Reds: Women's Hockey

-The Reds women's ice hockey program made a return as a varsity team for the 2018–2019 season.
+The Reds women's ice hockey program made a return as a varsity team for the 2018–19 season.
 The team had been downgraded to a club team after the 2007–2008 season, but after a lengthy legal battle, was reinstated.

 Men's soccer

+Established in 1948 as the "UNB Red Shirts", the team plays their home games at the BMO Centre.